joaomarcos11/framer-processor/README.md

 # Framer Processor

-This is a AWS Lambda function written in Go that is trigged when a file is uploaded to an AWS S3 bucket.
+This is a AWS Lambda function written in Go that is triggered when a file is uploaded to an AWS S3 bucket.
 The application will try to extract frames from a video file, zip the result images and save the zip file in another AWS S3 bucket.
-During the process the application will send status messages in an AWS SQS Bucket.
+During the process the application will send status messages in an AWS SQS Queue.

 ## Testing